Asphalt Material Calculation: Accurate Asphalt Quantity Estimates for Your Projects

 Once the total area is fixed, sub-base depth and composition must be determined given local soil conditions and expected traffic loads.
 Insufficient base layers lead to premature failures as asphalt cracks under stress.

 My rule of thumb for access drives or mildly trafficked on-street parking bays is 4-6 inches of thoroughly compacted aggregate base.
-However, bus lanes, freight accessways or other heavy vehicle routes warrant 8+ inches of support or even cement-treated bases.
+However, bus lanes, freight accessways or other heavy vehicle routes warrant 8+ inches of support or cement-treated bases.
 Work closely with geotechnical partners to evaluate needs.

 Use this chart for quick reference on aggregate volumes needed given dimensions: